Ane Inés Landeta

-Ane Inés Landeta Urrabaso (born in Bilbao on 15 May 1996) is a Basque actress, visual artist, animator, director of photography and filmmaker.
+Ane Inés Landeta Urrabaso (/ɪˈnɛs lənˈdɛtə/; born 15 May 1996) is a Basque actress, visual artist, animator, director of photography and filmmaker.

 As a filmmaker, she has been awarded the Golden Eagle Award for the Best Short Film (2024) and the First Prize at the La Mirada Tabú Festival (2024), among others, for her film productions.

 Life and career

 Lyons was born in Bilbao on 15 May 1996.
 She studied a bachelor's degree (BA) in fine arts at the University of the Basque Country (2014–2018).
 She specialized in film photography and film lighting at the Basque Country Film School (ECPV).
 She has developed in the field of cinematographic animation and photography direction.

 Landeta also studied and trained in theatre and drama in Ánima Eskola School of Drama with David Valdelvira, Marina Shimanskaya and Algis Arlauskas, training as a method actress, under the Stanislavsky-Vakhtangov-M.Chekhov-Meyerhold methodology (Russian method), following the methodologies of the Russian classical school.
 There she coincided with the actors Carmen Climent, Nerea Elizalde, Julen Guerrero and Lorea Lyons, together with whom she was trained.
 She also trained in music with Roberto Bienzobas and in dance with Rakel Rodríguez.

 In 2013 she performed the play The Lower Depths by Maxim Gorky, a production at the Campos Elíseos Theatre, directed by Spanish stage director David Valdelvira, together with Julen Guerrero, among other cast members.

 In 2014 she performed the play A Midsummer Night's Dream by William Shakespeare, playing the role of Titania, a theatrical production at the Campos Elíseos Theatre, directed by Spanish stage director David Valdelvira, and with Estela Celdrán as an assistant director, together with Carmen Climent, Nerea Elizalde, Julen Guerrero and Lorea Lyons, among other cast members.
 The theatrical production was very well received by the public, and was staged several times between 2014 and 2015.
 The stage production was awarded the Buero Vallejo Award (2015), in the XII edition of the awards.

 In 2015 she performed the play Impossible Dialogues, a theatrical production at the Campos Elíseos Theatre, directed by Russian actress and stage director Marina Shimanskaya, based on the works The Seagull, The Cherry Orchard and Three Sisters by Anton Chekhov and on the poetry of Gustavo Adolfo Bécquer, together with Carmen Climent, Nerea Elizalde and Lorea Lyons, among other cast members.

 In 2016 she performed the play Masquerade by Mikhail Lermontov, a production directed by stage director David Valdelvira and staged at the Campos Elíseos Theatre, which was presented during the week of the FETABI international festival (2016).